tikk3r/EveryStamp/docs/usage/plotting.md

 2. CLAHE
 3. Gamma correction

+## Image stretching and colour maps
+The `--stretch` parameter can be used to apply log, sqrt, squared, asinh or sinh stretches to the image.
+The colour map and its limits can be controlled via `--cmap`, `--cmap-min` and `--cmap-max`.
+N.B. the latter values apply to _post_-stretched values.

 ## Gamma correction
 [Gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) can be applied as a final step by adding `--gamma <gamma>` to the plotting arguments.
 As implemented here, this will gamma stretch an image by